MicrosoftDocs/SupportArticles-docs/Teams/meetings/meeting-chat-issues.md

 As an attendee in a Microsoft Teams meeting, you might experience one of the following issues with accessing the meeting chat:

 - The **Chat** icon is missing.
-- When you select the **Chat** icon, you see the "Administrator has disabled chat for this user" error message.
+- When you select the **Chat** icon, you see the "The Administrator has disabled the Chat" error message.
 - You can't see the meeting chat history.

 ## Cause